-- · You must name one beneficiary.

-- Your beneficiary must be a person, not an estate, organization, or trust.

-- You are not required to name your spouse as a beneficiary.

-- beneficiary once selected

-unless he or she dies or unless

-you divorce and your spouse

-is named as beneficiary.
-If

-so, you may apply to Pop-Up

-to the Maximum Retirement

-Allowance Option.
-In the event

-of a late filing, the recalculation

-of benefits can be retroactively

-effective for up to three months if

-the beneficiary dies.

-- PLSO is available with this option, if you are eligible.
+- You must name one beneficiary. - Your beneficiary must be a person, not an estate, organization, or trust. - You are not required to name your spouse as a beneficiary. - You may not change your beneficiary once selected unless he or she dies or unless you divorce and your spouse is named as beneficiary.
+If so, you may apply to Pop-Up to the Maximum Retirement Allowance Option.
+In the event of a late filing, the recalculation of benefits can be retroactively effective for up to three months if the beneficiary dies. - PLSO is available with this option, if you are eligible.